If we are to realise a net-zero carbon future, we will need to dramatically change how we plan, construct and retrofit our built environment.

 The building blocks of the zero-carbon economy

 Cement, steel and glass are the key inputs of the built environment.
 The manufacture of these materials is slowly but surely being decarbonized.
-Construction companies are harnessing this innovation to help decarbonize new builds and put us on a trajectory for net-zero carbon buildings.
+Construction companies are harnessing this innovation to help decarbonized new builds and put us on a trajectory for net-zero carbon buildings by 2050 at the latest.

 Cement sector gets ambitious